 Downtown Parking

-Share Downtown Parking on Facebook Share Downtown Parking on Twitter Share Downtown Parking on Linkedin Email Downtown Parking link
+Share Downtown Parking on Facebook Share Downtown Parking on X (formerly Twitter) Share Downtown Parking on Linkedin Email Downtown Parking link

 Street parking spot in Downtown Ridgefield labeled with '15 Minute Park.'

-The Downtown Parking Plan creates an estimated 30 additional parking spaces in the Downtown Core while addressing safety and visibility issues.
+The Downtown Parking Plan created an estimated 30 additional parking spaces in the Downtown Core while addressing safety and visibility issues.

 Project Background